Hanauma Bay is the famous bay for snorkeling on Oahu, and there is an expensive entry fee.

 Is snorkeling free in Oahu?

 Yes, it’s possible to go snorkeling in Oahu for free.
+So snorkeling is one of the free things to do on Oahu!

 Although you need to pay to go to the most popular Oahu snorkeling spot, there are also free snorkeling spots in Oahu!